VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 * Tailwind's `dark` class
 * The `Script` tag that we got in Next.js 11
-* Understanding, like really understanding, React's `useEffect` and `useContext` hooks
+* Understanding, like really understanding, React's `useEffect` hook

 ## Activating Tailwind's Dark Mode Support